UW-COSMOS/project-docs/presentations_reports/phase3/final_report.md

   xDD's API exposes article metadata and snippets around targetted search terms.
 We incorporated key elements of the output of HMS's INDRA reading system and Mitre's curated drug list into the document-level annotations in xDD and developed infrastructure to make such additions when other sources of knowledge become available.
 Users have the ability to opitionally request that these additional knowledge annotations be automatically appended to documents that are retrieved in any arbitrary search using the xDD API.
 This allows for rapid assessment of related knowledge linked at the document level when conducting a search that is not directly informed by this knowledge.
 For example, searching the xDD snippets route for the terms COVID-19 and intubation and specifying known_entities=drugs (https://xdd.wisc.edu/api/snippets?term=COVID-19,intubation&known_entities=drugs&clean) surfaces documents that are annotated with co-occurring drug mentions, making it possible to quickly assemble lists of candidate drugs that might be relevant to a given topic based on co-occurrence.

   #### Taks 1.D.
 Improve and Scale xDD API
+  Numerous improvements to physical and software infrastructure were made to the xDD system.
+These improvements include migration to Kubernetes, the introduction of document sets, numerous software upgrades and updates, and many API updates and improvements, most made in direct response to ASKE-E collaborators.

 ## Task 2: Scle and Enhance COSMOS Retrieval and API